 Finish the walk

-As I made my way along, back towards the station, I checked the train times.
+As I made my way along, back towards the railway station, I checked the train times.
 There was a train back to London in 7 minutes.
 The next train after that was an hour later.
 I checked Google maps, which told me it was a 10min walk to the station.
 Google Maps knows my walk pace which meant I needed to run.

 So I ran.